February 04, 2026

 The dream: my own pottery studio

 The non-artists out there may imagine that there is very a straight forward solution to the above problem: simply rent an art studio, buy a kiln, and live happily ever after.
 Ah, if only.
 Sadly, the financial realities (let alone finding an available art space) make this a non-viable option for many, myself included.
+(I have more blog posts on sculpting from home)

 The challenges I have with making pottery are not uncommon, and yet I still manage to create artwork somewhat regularly.
 If you too are in this predicament, here are some options you can look into: